mvolkmann/blog/src/love2d.md

 "https://github.com/Davidobot/love.js", "love.js" %}.

-Generate a web application from a LÖVE project in the current directory with the following steps:
+Generate a web application from a LÖVE project in the current directory with the following steps.
+This creates the subdirectory `web` containing many generated files.

 - Enter `npx love.js . web`
 - Press return to proceed.
 - Enter a name for the game.
-- This creates the directory `web` containing many generated files.

 Create a web server that sets the appropriate HTTP headers to enable use of `SharedArrayBuffer` with the following steps: